NC State Extension Publications

 Skip to Water Quality

 Have your water source tested for minerals and contaminants.
 This can point to potential problems such as high levels of sodium, iron, or bicarbonate; low pH; or hard water.
 Excess levels of some minerals in irrigation lines can plug nozzles and emitters, precipitate nutrients when fertigating, or be toxic to some plants.
-The potential problem may not be serious; however, the problem will be easier to manage if it is identified as early as possible.
+The potential problem may not be serious, but it will be easier to manage if it is identified as early as possible.

 Scheduling Irrigation